Who are we and what do we make?

 My practice is underpinned by visual research into belief systems, mythology, ideology, and utopia.
 I am fascinated by images, and their place in the collective unconscious, particularly the iconography of the twentieth century.

 Ella creates installations, sculptures and wearable costumes around the theme of haptic touch (the relationship between sight and touch).
 She explores kinaesthetic learning in her sculptures which is learning through bodily movement, creating tactile opportunities for interaction, challenging the audience's relationship with their bodies.

 Eliot Lord is a political artist from London, living and working in Fulham during coronavirus and Newcastle, when we're back to normal.
-His work has featured in Bloomberg New Contemporaries, Minute Books' 31 Nights In Europe and Art on A Postcard's Summer Auction 2020.
+His work has featured in Bloomberg New Contemporaries, Minute Books' 31 Nights In Europe, The RA Summer Show 2020 and Art on A Postcard's Summer Auction 2020.